Feb 26, 2018

 What Should You Do If Your Claim Is Denied?

 Sometimes, your workers’ compensation claim will be denied for valid reasons.
 If you failed to seek medical attention or inform your employer about your injury, the insurance company may try to say that your injury did not occur at work.
-Since workers’ compensation benefits are only available to those who are injured at work or while performing work-related activities, your claim may be disputed.
+According to the State Board of workers compensation in Georgia, since workers’ compensation benefits are only available to those who are injured at work or while performing work-related activities, your claim may be disputed.

-If your claim is delayed or denied for no apparent reason, or your employer makes deceptive statements or excuses to avoid paying what you deserve, you may file a complaint with the State Board of Workers’ Compensation.
+If your claim is delayed or denied for no apparent reason, or your employer makes deceptive statements or excuses to avoid paying what you deserve, you may file a complaint with the State Board of Workers’ Compensation in Georgia.
 The Enforcement Division will conduct an investigation and hold your employer responsible for failing to provide adequate and timely workers’ compensation benefits.

 We offer free consultations for your convenience.
 Contact us today to speak with one of our knowledgeable lawyers.